Doyeon Avery Kim

 • Examine kinematic and chemical associations between the Magellanic Stream and nearby UV absorbers and HI emissions.

-• Analyzing causal relations amongst physical parameters and observables in a galaxy simulation (TNG & SAM).
+• Analyzing causal relations amongst physical parameters and observables in galaxy simulations.

 • Understanding kinematic structures of magnetically aligned HI filaments.